SIMPLE IRA Plan Fix-It Guide – You used the wrong compensation definition to calculate deferrals and contributions to participants’ SIMPLE IRAs

 Audit Closing Agreement Program:

 If this mistake is discovered on audit, it may be corrected under Audit CAP.
 Correction of the plan under Audit CAP should be very similar to correction under SCP.
-The sanction under Audit CAP is a percentage of the maximum payment amount.
+The plan sponsor and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction that is not excessive, considers facts and circumstances, and bears a reasonable relationship to the nature, extent and severity of the failures, based upon all relevant factors described in section 14 of Rev. Proc.
+2016-51.

 How to avoid the mistake: